Shaman Karak Kam

 The Spirit of Wolf tradition is largely uninfluenced by ideologies, that is, there is a direct connection to the sacred forces of nature and the cosmos.
 This connection can be established anywhere in the world using the methodology.
 Everyone connects with their own roots in their own country.

-In Europe, a shamanic tradition line has been cut off, but there are many prehistoric cult sites where traces of the ancient shamanic peoples can be seen.
+In Europe, the line of shamanic tradition has been cut off, but there are many prehistoric cult sites where traces of the ancient shamanic peoples can be seen.
 For example in Val Camonica, Italy (the Valley of the Gods), where you can see 250,000 petroglyphs, some of which are very similar to the shamanic petroglyphs in Siberia.

 Even the ritual clothing found is very similar to that of the Siberian shamans.
 One can assume that the practices are very related, or even one and the same.